This Day In History: May 31

 Both Fred Parmenter and Alessandro Berardelli were shot several times as they attempted to move the payroll boxes of their New England shoe company.
 The two armed thieves, identified by witnesses as “Italian-looking,” fled in a Buick.
 The car was found abandoned in the woods several days later.
 Through evidence found in the car, police suspected that a man named Mike Boda was involved.
 However, Boda was one step ahead of the authorities, and he fled to Italy.

-Police did manage to catch Boda’s colleagues, Nicola Sacco and Bartolomeo Vanzetti, who were each carrying loaded weapons at the time of their arrest.
+Police did manage to catch Boda’s colleagues, Sacco and Vanzetti, who were each carrying loaded weapons at the time of their arrest.
 Sacco had a .32 caliber handgun—the same type as was used to kill the security guards—and bullets from the same manufacturer as those recovered from the shooting.
 Vanzetti was identified as a participant in a previous robbery attempt of a different shoe company.

 Sacco and Vanzetti were anarchists, believing that social justice would come only through the destruction of governments.
 In the early 1920s, mainstream America developed a fear of communism and radical politics that resulted in an anti-communist, anti-immigrant hysteria.
 Sacco and Vanzetti, recognizing the uphill battle ahead, tried to put this fear to their advantage by drumming up support from the left wing with claims that the prosecution was politically motivated.
 Millions of dollars were raised for their defense by the radical left around the world.
 The American embassy in Paris was even bombed in response to the Sacco-Vanzetti case; a second bomb intended for the embassy in Lisbon was intercepted.